West Virginia lawmaker rips Big Pharma execs on opioids: 'I just want you to feel shame'

 A West Virginia lawmaker unleashed his fury Tuesday on five Big Pharma executives appearing before Congress when they would not take responsibility for the deadly opioid crisis that has ravaged his state.

-"I just want you to feel shame about your roles, respectively, in all of this," Rep. David McKinley, R-W.Va, told the gathering.
-"I am so frustrated for the people of West Virginia and across this country that you all have not...stepped up and took more responsibility for this."
+"I just want you to feel shame about your roles, respectively, in all of this," Rep. David McKinley, a Republican, told the gathering.
+"I am so frustrated for the people of West Virginia and across this country that you all have not ... stepped up and took more responsibility for this."

-McKinley, who is not on this subcommittee of the House Energy and Commerce Committee but was invited to sit in because his state has the highest drug overdose rate in the nation, began seething not long after lawmakers started questioning the executives about their role in the opioid epidemic.
+McKinley, who is not on the subcommittee of the House Energy and Commerce Committee holding the hearing but was invited to sit in because his state has the highest drug overdose rate in the nation, began seething not long after lawmakers started questioning the executives about their role in the opioid epidemic.
 Last year, 909 people died of opioid overdoses in West Virginia, and opioids figured in two-thirds of the 63,632 fatal overdoses reported nationwide in 2016.

 George Barrett, executive chairman of drug distributor Cardinal Health, apologized on behalf of his company for not doing more to stop the shipment of millions of prescription painkillers to West Virginia and other Rust Belt states.

-But Barrett also answered “no” when asked point blank whether his company’s actions contributed to the opioid crisis.
-Just one of the executives who testified before the committee answered yes to that question: Dr. Joseph Mastandrea, chairman of pharmaceutical company Miami-Luken.
+But Barrett also answered “no” when asked point-blank whether his company’s actions had contributed to the opioid crisis.
+Just one of the executives who testified before the committee answered yes to that question: Dr. Joseph Mastandrea, chairman of the pharmaceutical company Miami-Luken.

 “With the benefit of hindsight, I wish we had moved faster and asked a different set of questions,” Barrett said.
 “I am deeply sorry we did not.
 Today, I am confident we would reach different conclusions about these two pharmacies.”